The Restoration of Western Orthodoxy

 The Western Orthodox Christians again found themselves alone.
 This time, however, the church was not left without episcopal care, for the new Bishop John of Saint-Denis led them faithfully until his repose in 1970.

-After his death, the Orthodox-Catholic Church of France found a home within the Romanian Orthodox Church with permission to retain their Western Orthodox identity under the leadership of Bishop Germain of Saint-Denis, who was consecrated in 1972 with the blessing of the Holy Synod of Romania.
+After Bishop John fell asleep in the Lord, the Orthodox-Catholic Church of France found a home within the Romanian Orthodox Church with permission to retain their Western Orthodox identity under the leadership of Bishop Germain of Saint-Denis, who was consecrated in 1972 with the blessing of the Holy Synod of Bucharest.
 The church experienced considerable numerical growth during this time as the Western Orthodox mission reached more and more native western people, bringing them to life in the Saviour.

-However, over time, the Byzantine and Slav diaspora had difficulties understanding and accepting the Western Orthodox experience, and put pressure on the Romanian Church, leading it ultimately to relinquish ties with Bishop Germain and the Orthodox-Catholic Church of France in 1993.
+However, over time, the Byzantine and Slav diaspora had difficulties understanding and accepting the Western Orthodox experience, and put pressure on the Romanian Church, leading it to curtail the missionary efforts of the Western Orthodox Christians, and forcing them to relinquish the missions and monastic communities they had formed in Germany, Italy, and elsewhere outside of France.
+Ultimately, this was not enough and the Patriarchate of Bucharest eventually severed ties with Bishop Germain and the Orthodox-Catholic Church of France in 1993.

 Over the history of the various Western Rite Orthodox communities, what has been revealed is that the churches based in traditionally Orthodox lands often have great difficulty in understanding that one can profess the Orthodox Faith and still be western.
 They often confuse faith with culture and want to impose the latter by means of the former.
-Individual bishops are sometimes sympathetic to the western missionary cause but ultimately, after some years, at each attempt, the eastern churches try to abolish the restoration of Western Orthodoxy.
+Individual bishops are sometimes sympathetic to the western missionary cause but ultimately, after some years, at each attempt, driven by phyletism and the conviction that Orthodoxy must only be eastern, the eastern churches try to abolish the restoration of Western Orthodoxy.
 Our church has been no exception to receiving such treatment, and we know that other Western Rite Orthodox Christians will be very familiar with this experience.

 Therefore, it seemed good to the Holy Spirit and to them that they should remain together and gather others of like mind to form the Orthodox Church of the Gauls, no longer relying on the hierarchies of the Eastern and Oriental Orthodox churches, while still recognising them as sister-churches and keeping their hand of friendship extended towards them.